raphasilvac/react-simple-contenteditable/README.md

 ContentEditable has some known issues, the purpose of this component is to avoid some of its problems:

 * Enable "plaintext-only" for more browsers;
-* Prevent the cursor jumps to the beginning of the field;
+* Prevent cursor jumping to the beginning of the field;

 ## Example
 ```html